mcinglis/c-style/readme.md

 #### Never change state within an expression (e.g. with assignments or `++`)

-Readable programs flow from top to bottom: not right to left.
+Readable (imperative) programs flow from top to bottom: not right to left.
 Unfortunately, this happens way too much in C programming.
 I think the habit and practice was started by *The C Programming Language*, and it's stuck with much of the culture ever since.
 It's a really bad habit, and makes it so much harder to follow what your program is doing.
 Never change state in an expression.

 ``` c
 Trie_add( *child, ++word );     // Bad